 We schedule dental procedures on Mondays, Wednesdays, and Thursdays.
 The appointment is not solely based on availability, as it is also scheduled according to which doctor examined your pet for the initial dental examination.
-The attending doctor needs to present on the day of the procedure itself.
+The attending doctor needs to be present on the day of the procedure itself.

 Pre-requisites – What is Needed Before a Dental?